jspm/jspm-resolve/resolver-spec.md

 Module specifiers are considered relative URLs, so obey URL encoding and normalization rules.

-This specification handles resolution in path space, including handling of `.` and `..` internal segments, converting `\\` into `/` for the resolution process, before outputting a valid pathname for the environment with the correct separator at the end of resolution.
-Valid absolute paths are well-formed file paths of the target file system with the correct separator being used.
+This specification handles resolution in path space, including handling of `.` and `..` internal segments, converting `\\` into `/` for the resolution process, before outputting a valid pathname for the environment using the _"/"_ separator at the end of resolution.

 The reason for this is that resolution in URL space with mappings results in moving between spaces as maps are in path-space, while resolution is in URL space.
 The first iteration of the resolver was written entirely in URL space, but converted into path space for performance and simplicity.